cap212/OpenCosmosChallenge/README.md

 **Manuel Cappuccio, April 2026**
 OpenCosmos Candidate Challenge

-*Simulation of an automated Python sequence implemented in a ground station during a satellite pass.
+*AutomationCode_Cappuccio_py is a simulation of an automated Python sequence implemented in a ground station during a satellite pass.
 The code mimicks back and forth communications with the spacecraft, focusing on data integrity and risk mitigation.
 The simulation lasts about 2 minutes, during which a built-in timer tracks the evolution of the 10-minute contact window.
-Main tasks and assumptions are found in the Procedure document challengeProcedure.docx*
+Main tasks and assumptions are found in the Procedure document ChallengeProcedure_Cappuccio.pdf.
+The zip folder ProcedureSimulation_Cappuccio.zip contains the screen recording of the automation in progress, as a backup in case of any issue with running the code.*

 ### Key features
 - Operator logs: every action or status update is timestamped to simulate a real operator log